 Volunteers can sign up to grit local footpaths chosen by their parish council using equipment provided by us.

 If you would like to know more or wish to volunteer, please read the Community Gritting Training Pack.

 You will need to complete the registration form below before the end of October and email it to us to sign up and become a volunteer.
 If you are a parish or town council looking to join the scheme, please email firstname.lastname@example.org or speak to your local highway officer.

 Many of Cambridgeshire's farmers also volunteer.
 They use their own equipment to help clear snow from roads that are not on the County Council's gritting routes.

-Farmers that volunteer must attend one of the council's free training sessions to ensure they are properly trained and insured to clear the roads.
+Farmers who volunteer must attend one of the council's free training sessions to make sure they are properly trained and insured to clear the roads.

 If you are interested in volunteering, please contact email@example.com.